 We continue our “How to study …” series with this biology study guide.
-Biology is a fascinating subject but can often cause problems for students.
+If you are squeamish about fluids, look away now.
+Biology is a fascinating subject, but can often cause problems for students.
 If this is the case for you, then read on and discover the best techniques to improve your exam results.
 Other subjects available in this series: “How to Study Maths” and “How to Study History“.

 Biology is the study of life and teaches us about ourselves and the natural world around us.
 A good starting point when studying biology is to admire the perfection of nature and the principles of life.

 With this mindset, you’re ready to implement the study techniques outlined below.